I really love my wooden painted sign with my own silhouette cameo.

 Here is the sign before.
 It hangs above the front door in our foyer.

-I wasn’t into the blue anymore.
-I just took off the rusty metal thing and got to painting it.
+I wasn’t into the blue anymore so I just took off the rusty metal thing and got to painting it.

 I painted it with French Linen (Annie Sloan Chalk Paint).